John-R-Wallace-NOAA/adcomp/README.md

 ## Full control over R's global Makeconf's CXXFLAGS entry under Windows

-There is a new argument, 'del_args_Makeconf' (default "-Wall") in the compile() function and the following changes are made around lines 1,100 to 1,116:
+There is a new argument, 'del_args_Makeconf' (default "-Wall") in the compile() function and the following changes are made around lines 1,100 to 1,116 of the TMB.R file:

        Makeconf_file <- paste0(R.home("etc"), Sys.getenv("R_ARCH"), "/Makeconf")